kadena-io/pact/docs/en/pact-reference.rst

 capability is in scope, as it will make “private capability functions” callable by the modref, when normally this would not be possible.

-Consider a module with a public function that is safe to call and a private function that is not intended to be invoked outside the module, guarded by the capability ``PRIVATE``.
-If a modref is invoked while the ``PRIVATE`` capability is in scope, the calling code will be able to call the sensitive function directly.
+Consider a module with a public function ``collect-data`` that is safe to call, and a private function ``pay-fee`` that is not intended to be invoked outside the module, guarded by the capability ``COLLECT``.
+If a modref is invoked while the ``COLLECT`` capability is in scope, the calling code will be able to call the sensitive function directly.

 .. code:: lisp